isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-flea-spray-for-yard.markdown

 With Wondercide Yard and Garden Flea and Tick Control, you can protect up to 8,000 square feet with a dilution of a 16 oz bottle at 8 oz.
 However, this depends on the pressure, water alongside the application speed.
 Still, with a dilution of 6 oz, you could treat up to 10,500 square feet.
 The product utilizes safe ingredients; hence, it can be used in homes with kids, pets, and adults.
 After the application, there is no need to wait until the area dries before you can access it.
-Also, you will not have to air and clean the area after the treatment process.
-Cedar oil, being the primary component of the product, works by affecting octopamine, which is crucial for pheromone-driven insects.
+Also, you will not have to air and clean the area after the treatment process.Â Cedar oil, being the primary component of the product, works by affecting octopamine, which is crucial for pheromone-driven insects.
 It is the hormone responsible for controlling behavior, movement, and heart rate.
 Therefore, cedar kills the insects by blocking octopamine neurotransmitter receptors in insects, thereby suffocating and killing them.
 Pros:
 - Fast and effective